Instructional Design & Development

 IDD 630.
 Performance System Technology.
 3 Hours.

 This course provides students with practical methods of analyzing and solving human performance problems with an emphasis on development of both non-instructional and instructional interventions.
-An overview of concepts and current issues related to the design and development of training and performance systems at the macro-level is also provided, allowing learners to explore learning and performance from a broad organizational perspective.
+An overview of concepts and current issues related to the design and development of learning and performance systems at the macro-level is also provided, allowing learners to explore learning and performance from a broad organizational perspective.

 IDD 640.
 Learning, Cognition, and Instructional Design and Development.
 3 Hours.